-Maternity insurance can help you offset these mind-boggling costs.
-Now, basic maternity coverage usually has the following inclusions:
+Now, basic maternity insurance coverage usually has the following inclusions:

-- Pre-natal care.
-Includes consultations, check-ups and treatments during pregnancy
+- Prenatal care: This includes consultations, check-ups and treatments during pregnancy

-- Post-natal care.
-Includes hospitalisation, newborn care, checkups, treatments and more
+- Post-natal care (for you): This includes hospitalisation, new-born care, check-ups, treatments and more

 - Treatment for congenital birth defects and other complications